metrix0/imenu/ROADMAP.md

 - Instructions: Make it so the menu system itself give next instructions for it's admins, like "add a video to this best selling product to get ~15% more sales!" <- this step is very hard to implement, includes 1.
 WE gotta know what they have to do and 2.
 NOT filling them with multiple tasks, make it zero friction a the start and then keep adding new tasks
 - Delivery Fee BEFORE CEP -> currently it's after CEP, make it before, with location APIs.
 - Advanced Admin Dashboard
+- handle all payments on website only (no webhook, no other pages) using API.
 - All the Kitchen/Counter Staff user Stories + integration with FAX and printers (recibo, papelzinho do pedido na cozinha, etc) <- hard
 - (wonders) Whatsapp notification for delivery: Admin receiveis it when it's paid, user receives it when it's near them or ready
 - Checkout must pull information from browser and INTEGRATE with everything we can to make the transaction as smooth as possible